Frequently Asked Questions regarding Graduate Admission

-No. While our minimum is 600 in either verbal or quantitative, yielding a total somewhere close to 1200, since we can only admit a small pool of students, admission is competitive.
-Every year we have more students with GREs above 1200 than we can admit.
+No. While our minimum is 600 in either verbal or quantitative using the old format, or a 152 (verbal) and 153 (quantitative) in the new format, since we can only admit a small pool of students, admission is competitive.
+Every year we have more students with GREs above these minimums than we can admit.

 What if my GRE scores are more than five years old?